greg-raven/hdc/_posts/2013-03-27-apple-valley-town-council-meeting.md

 >
 > Now, for the drunk who ran down Tim Moreno and Steve Stearns, rumble strips might not have made a difference, although perhaps they would have prompted his passenger to intervene in time to prevent the collision.
 >
-> For the “distracted driver” who struck and killed Kevin Olin, though, the rumble strips might have been enough to return the driver’s attention to the proper operation of his vehicle, and Mr. Olin might still be with us.
+> For the “distracted driver” who struck and killed Kevin Olin, though, the rumble strips might have been enough to return the driver's attention to the proper operation of his vehicle, and Mr. Olin might still be with us.
 >
 > Therefore, I request that the Town cut rumble strips into the asphalt alongside each current and future bike lane.
 Furthermore, I request that these rumble strips to be on the “vehicle side” of the bike-lane line.
 That is, the rumble strips should not encroach into the bike lane, which already seems to be too narrow to prevent vehicular mayhem from occurring to its users.
 >